-Room to Read Accelerator is our technical assistance unit that provides services in children’s literacy and girls’ education based on award-winning programs that are research-based and locally contextualized.
-Accelerator is designed for clients such as ministries of education, non-governmental organizations and others who are interested in improving the literacy skills of children in primary grades, and providing girls with the life skills they need to complete secondary school and navigate key life decisions.
+Room to Read's custom projects are our technical assistance unit that provides services in children’s literacy and girls’ education based on award-winning programs that are research-based and locally contextualized.
+Custom projects are designed for clients such as ministries of education, non-governmental organizations and others who are interested in improving the literacy skills of children in primary grades, and providing girls with the life skills they need to complete secondary school and navigate key life decisions.

 Room to Read receives many requests to work in other low-income countries across the globe.

 Where opportunities exist to distribute materials beyond our project sites, we coordinate with our existing local NGO and government partners.

 Room to Read is growing every day—serving new communities and new regions.
 Recognizing that the need for our work exists in many other countries across the developing world, we are firmly committed to increasing the international footprint of our programs.
 As such, we conduct research to determine countries that could benefit the most from Room to Read services and maintain a list at all times of potential expansion countries.

 Unfortunately, it is not that simple.
 As mentioned above in “plans for expansion”, we have a detailed planning process that guides our expansion into new countries and is designed to ensure that our programs are the best possible match for a country’s educational challenges.
 For this reason, we focus our expansion first on countries that are determined to be the best fits for our work.